 This initial assignment lays the groundwork for a collaborative classroom designed to equip students with four related skill sets: creative yet accurate textual analysis, clear and persuasive written argumentation, practicable and multimodal technological literacy, and rigorous yet adaptable critical thinking receptive to conversation with others.
 I find that students best develop these skills in tandem.
-For instance, the texts on my “Countercultural Psyche” syllabus, drawn from a range of genres, represent the turbulent politics of the 1960s from a variety of perspectives, and often provide contradictory accounts of events.
-Joan Didion’s Slouching Toward Bethlehem and Simon Ortiz’s “The San Francisco Indians,” for example, stage startling yet instructive contrasts of the city’s Haight-Ashbury neighborhood.
-Students tend to gravitate to one of the two works, so I have created an early assignment that asks them to use the university’s digital resources to conduct focused archival research on the textual details that most interest them.
-One student might retrieve a pamphlet related to the Human Be-In at Golden Gate Park, while another might locate archival footage covering the Indians of All Tribes’ occupation of Alcatraz Island.
-In gradually sharing their findings in small groups, students bring multiple cultural artifacts together to construct, challenge, and progressively refine arguments about how works of literature represent a certain historical moment.
+For instance, the texts on my Literature and Environment syllabus represent various, conflicting ways in which writers, activists, intellectuals, and others have represented environment (and human relationships with it) over time, often from different perspectives in terms of race, gender, class, and other social forms.
+John Muir’s “Treasures of the Yosemite” and Evelyn White’s “Black Women and the Wilderness,” for example, illustrate startling yet instructive contrasts among approaches to the US National Parks system.
+I not only have students work collaboratively in class to construct arguments about the concept of wilderness that takes both authors’ perspectives into account, but also require them to arrive having used digital library resources to conduct research on a detail from either text that interests them.
+A student might retrieve an advertisement published by the early conservation movement, while another might locate an article that documents the forced displacement of Indigenous peoples from public lands.
+In gradually sharing their findings in small groups, students bring multiple new texts together to construct, challenge, and progressively refine their arguments about a certain historical moment, literary form, or cultural concept (such as wilderness).
 This guided debate format lays groundwork for individual textual analyses, acclimates students to interpretive ambiguity, and models the rigorous yet cordial interaction among competing perspectives that characterizes mature writing.

 I consider this approach an agonistic variation on what Gerald Graff calls “teaching the conflicts.”
-From a political perspective, Ernesto Laclau and Chantal Mouffe contrast “agonistic” and “antagonistic” politics.
-Agonistic politics, they write, comprises an approach to democracy in which competing yet always equal positions and arguments vie for prominence.
-Authority constantly shifts from one position to another, but these movements always build toward greater equality, understanding, and complexity among all parties.
+Agonistic politics, Ernesto Laclau and Chantal Mouffe write, comprises an approach to democracy according to which competing yet equal arguments vie for prominence.
+Authority constantly shifts from one position to others, but these movements build toward greater equality, understanding, and complexity among all parties.
 This perspective encapsulates the exploratory negotiation of ideas I aim to develop among students who often struggle toward the ability to engage in complex debate over matters of ethical and political import.

 This sort of dialogue encourages students to consider how they might use the skills gained in my classroom for civic as well as professional purposes.
 I cultivate connections with engaged citizenship by incorporating relevant experiential learning assignments in my syllabi whenever possible.
 For example, my first-year writing students exercise digital composition skill sets in service to real-world advocacy organizations—a project that has helped to place a number of them in competitive internships.
 The agonistic model enhances other sectors of learning as well: encouraging peer review, responding to oral presentations, and critiquing one’s own work.
 (It remains viable in online courses as well, when coupled with accessible online fora and clearly articulated expectations.)
 As I continue teaching, I hope to further develop this active, collaborative approach to humanities instruction, in order to even more comprehensively cultivate the reflexive reading and composition skills students will exercise throughout their professional and civic futures.